Communication Tips For Various Disability Types

-This information will not address every situation that may when working with students with disabilities, but rather suggest helpful ideas to communicate with students that will help everyone feel more comfortable.
+This information will not address every situation that may occur when working with students with disabilities, but rather suggest helpful ideas to communicate with students that will help everyone feel more comfortable.
 The rationale of the Americans with Disabilities Act is to create opportunities for inclusion through “equal access.”
 Keep in mind that students with disabilities are students first, the disability is just one facet of a complex individual; the disability does not define the individual.
-At Linfield College, academic adjustments are coordinated through the office of Learning Support Services (LSS).
+At Linfield University, academic adjustments are coordinated through the office of Learning Support Services (LSS).

 - There are a broad variety of vision differences and even students with similar disabilities may require different accommodations (for example, not all blind students use Braille).
 Students may have low vision (corrected to large extent with glasses, monoculars and magnifying equipment), tunnel vision, peripheral vision, light/color sensitivity, color blindness, or have blindness in one or both eyes.
 Each situation is unique and each is supported with specific accommodations.
 Ask the student what assistance he/she finds most helpful.